Stone Fleet (New South Wales): Shellharbour

 An artificial harbour was constructed in the 1880s, with one breakwater running for 100 yards In a north-easterly direction and another to the south-east for 50 yards—from Cowrie Island—providing an entrance only 100 feet wide, with a depth of six feet of water.
 The breakwater was extended westward around 1899, to block completely the gap between Cowrie Island and the mainland.

 The jetty ran from the south-east corner of the basin, for 50 yards to the north-east.
 There was only one berth on the north-west side of the jetty, with from five to seven feet of water at low tide.
 A 'swinging buoy' was used when berthing vessels that had to head north-east as they went alongside.
 There was also a smaller, high wharf on the northern side of the basin, near the site of the modern-day boat ramp.

+The port remained in operation during the years that the Bass Point jetty was out of action, 1922 to 1927, following storm damage.
+The South Coast Metal Company had a wharf there in 1924.

 Bass Point (near Shellharbour)

 A wooden jetty was constructed around 1880 at Bass Point—an area also known in those times as 'Long Point'—to load crushed stone from an adjacent quarry.
-It was damaged by storms in 1922 and repaired.
+The jetty was 500 feet long.
+In 1904, Dunmore was berthing here four times a week, and each time would load 300 tons, in under two hours.
+The jetty was badly damaged by storms in 1922 and, although it eventually was repaired, did not reopen until 1927.
 The jetty closed during the Second World War and did not resume operation after the war.
 It survived until 1957, when it was damaged in bad weather; its remains were demolished in 1958.

 The existing jetty and its loader were completed in 1973.
 It could load a ship at a rate of 900 tonnes per hour.
 Bass Point was the last port of the 'Stone Fleet', closing in 2011.

 Sydney Harbour (Pyrmont, Woolloomooloo and Blackwattle Bay)

+The first shipment of gravel from Kiama arrived at Sydney in 1871.

 In the early 20th Century, 'blue metal' was unloaded at Pyrmont, by gangs of men in a similar way to 'coal lumping'.
 This was dangerous work.

+There was a wharf for unloading 'blue metal', Berth No.8, at the south-western corner of Woolloomooloo Bay, by 1907.
 During the 1930s, Blue Metal and Gravel Company Pty Ltd had discharge hoppers at Woolloomooloo and 'blue metal' was unloaded there.

-'Blue metal' was unloaded at wharves at the head of Blackwattle Bay in Sydney Harbour.
-From 1972, this facility has been owned by Hanson.
+By 1902, 'Blue metal' was unloaded at wharves at the head of Blackwattle Bay in Sydney Harbour.
+From 1972, this facility was owned by Hanson.
 In its last decade, Blackwattle Bay was unloading 380,000 tonnes of crushed stone per annum.
 Part of the facility, the concrete batching plant, was still operating in 2019, but ships no longer unloaded there.
 It has since been demolished to clear a part of the site of the new Sydney Fish Market redevelopment.